 - New approaches for asset management of water infrastructure

 - Water reuse and industrial waste water treatment

 The joint project proposals of the German and Israeli partners will be selected for funding with the help of external reviews by BMBF and MOST.

 The current announcement, which is open until 3 November 2022, and the application form are available on the right hand side of this page and on the MOST website.

 Please note: This year, the submission process for Israeli applicants includes two phases:

-- Preliminary project outlines must be submitted by the researchers to the relevant official in the Institute's research authority, through the new online system by 30 September 2021.
+- Preliminary project outlines must be submitted by the researchers to the relevant official in the Institute's research authority, through the MOST's online system by 27 October 2022.

 The bilateral cooperation between the BMBF and the MOST with annual calls for proposals on current research priorities in the field of water technology has existed since 1974.
 Young researchers also have the opportunity to apply to the Young Scientist Research Program (YSEP).